The St George Illawarra Dragons community program Score Dragons, now in its seventh year, continues in popularity and is enjoyed by all involved.

 The program then concluded in spectacular fashion with the Score Dragons game the highlight of the day at the Illawarra and Group 7 merged competition international grand finals at WIN Stadium.
 This game is now a highlight on grand final day.

-In 2018, the Score Dragons will play in eight or nine rounds of the Under-14s 2 competition.
+In 2020, the Score Dragons will play in six or seven rounds of the Under-14s-16s local competition tackle and league tag competitions.

 This year, communities from Gerringong in the south to Helensburgh in the north will get a Saturday morning experience of a difference.